|Guide||♦||7 Triplogs||0 Topics|

-"Shorty" Alexander Borden, a miner, dug the well that bears his name without the aid of power equipment.
+"Shorty" Alexander Borden, a miner, dug the well that bears his name without power equipment.
 He built the road up Hanaupah Canyon with his burros named "Hanaupah Jack" and "Tule Hole" to access his claim.
-Using nothing more than a crowbar, pickax and possibly some dynamite he completed the road from Oct 1932 to Mar 1933.
+Using nothing more than a crowbar, pickax, and possibly some dynamite, he completed the road from Oct 1932 to Mar 1933.

 Borden mined 40 tons of ore that assayed around $24 per ton.
-Unfortunately at $26+ to transport to the nearest smelter in Salt Lake City the operation was a bust.
+Unfortunately, at $26+ to transport to the nearest smelter in Salt Lake City, the operation was a bust.
 Shorty left the ore and moved on.
-By the late 1930's the title on his mine lapsed.
+By the late 1930s, the title on his mine lapsed.
 Years later, World War II brought smelters closer as the price of lead skyrocketed.
-A couple trucks drove up Shorty's hand built road, took his ore and cashed in on his hard labor.
+A couple of trucks drove up Shorty's hand-built road, took his ore, and cashed in on his hard labor.
 Shorty never received a penny.
-Luckily as a WWI veteran he was able to retire in Lone Pine on his compensation.
+Luckily as a WWI veteran, he was able to retire in Lone Pine on his compensation.

 The ascent at 11,240 feet is among the highest in the US.

-From Shorty's Well follow the old mining road a good 8 miles up into the South Fork of Hanaupah Canyon.
-At 3 miles is an exciting 8 foot boulder.
+From Shorty's Well, follow the old mining road a good 8 miles up into the South Fork of Hanaupah Canyon.
+At 3 miles is an exciting 8-foot boulder.
 Creosote and brittlebush are the first signs of life around 5 miles.
-The road fades and you keep heading up the wash.
+The road fades, and you keep heading up the wash.
 Just use the path of least resistance.
-Looking for cairns would be a waist of time.
-Gravel, sand and low brush slows you down a bit.
+Looking for cairns would be a waste of time.
+Gravel, sand, and low brush slow you down a bit.

-Just after 9 miles the creek was flowing on our trip.
-Which seemed impressive for this mineral dust bowl.
-Topo shows a spring another 0.6 mi up canyon and Hanaupah Spring 0.9 mi so it may not always flow down this far.
-Burros inhabit the area so filtering the water is recommended.
+Just after 9 miles, the creek was flowing on our trip, which seemed impressive for this mineral dust bowl.
+Topo shows a spring another 0.6 mi up the canyon and Hanaupah Spring 0.9 mi, so it may not always flow down this far.
+Burros inhabit the area, so filtering the water is recommended.

 We crossed the creek and stayed closer to the north side until 9.4 mi.
-Here near the "ny" in "Canyon" on topo we ascended up to the ridge that divides Middle and South Hanaupah canyons.
-It's a steep 1,300 to 1,550 ascent depending on how you do it.
-A left on a use-trail at 4,930 makes the top few hundred feet much easier to negotiate.
-According to Shorty burros have trails all the way up and over the other side of the range.
+Here near the "ny" in "Canyon" on topo, we ascended to the ridge that divides Middle and South Hanaupah canyons.
+It's a steep 1,300 to 1,550 ascent, depending on how you do it.
+Left on a use-trail at 4,930 makes the top few hundred feet much easier to negotiate.
+According to Shorty, burros have trails up and over the other side of the range.
 In planning, this part looked daunting.
-After hiking 9 miles of hard to loose gravel my hip rejoiced on this ascent.
+After hiking 9 miles of hard to loose gravel, my hip rejoiced on this ascent.

 Intermittent faint trails along the ridge take you into scattered pines.
-On our cooler than normal May 21st hike I switched over to a long sleeve shirt and pants.
+On our cooler than average May 21st hike, I switched over to a long sleeve shirt and pants.
 After pines lift your spirits, scree/talus fields beat you down.
-These are not nail biting rock slides like I've surfed at Grand Canyon.
+These are not nail-biting rock slides like I've surfed at Grand Canyon.
 Rather a workout on tired legs.
 Perhaps burro trails skirt slightly north.

-Just after 14 mi you pickup the summit trail.
-Statistically it isn't a wall between 12 and 14 miles but it sure seemed liked it.
+Just after 14 mi, you pickup the summit trail.
+Statistically, it isn't a wall between 12 and 14 miles, but it sure seemed like it.
 We took three breaks ranging from 6 to 12 minutes in this area.

 We rejoiced when we came to the maintained trail to the summit.
 It felt like a 1.7 mi stroll.
-After a well deserved break at the summit it's 6.2 mi down to Mahogany Flat Campgrounds.
-Please note the upper end of this hike is often covered in snow when it's nicest at the bottom.
+After a well-deserved break at the summit, it's 6.2 mi down to Mahogany Flat Campgrounds.
+Please note that this hike's upper end is often covered in snow when it's most enjoyable at the bottom.
 I'll guess... late Oct to early Nov & Apr is prime time for this hike.